vqbc/webtori/README.md

 }
   ```

-Then have all sites in the webring add ID's `wr-link-prev`, `wr-link-next`, etc. to the `<a>` links of the webring.
+Then have all sites in the webring add ID's `wr-link-prev`, `wr-link-next`, etc. to the `<a>` links of the webring in their HTML.
 This will allow each site to automatically scrape and update their own links accordingly.
 Enjoy!